VernonGrant/gnu-c-language-manual/markdown/Void-Pointers.md

 parameter and returns a pointer, but we don't say what type of data it points to.

+The functions for dynamic memory allocation (see [Dynamic Memory Allocation](Dynamic-Memory-Allocation.md)) use type `void *` to refer to blocks of memory, regardless of what sort of data the program stores in those blocks.

 With type `void *`, you can pass the pointer around and test whether it is null.
 However, dereferencing it gives a `void` value that can't be used (see [The Void Type](The-Void-Type.md)).
 To dereference the